 Employees aren’t likely to stay long in a position where they don’t feel like they’re growing.
 This is especially true for younger generation employees who are excited to learn and take on new experiences in their career.
 Offering challenging projects on the regular helps drive employee motivation and helps them build new skills.

-Also, many companies now offer professional development budgets to their employees, which the employees can spend on training, courses, and mentorship opportunities to further grow their skills and experience.
+Also, many companies now offer professional growth budgets to their employees, which the employees can spend on training, courses, and mentorship opportunities to further grow their skills and experience.
 This is a great addition to any benefits package!

 Attrition has always been a huge factor affecting workplace efficiency, but managing attrition doesn’t have to be scary.
 In many ways, your employees will want to stay working for a good company, but those good companies can be hard to find.
 Work with your leadership team to set a great example and clearly communicate your company’s efforts to manage attrition.
 These efforts will show your current and future employees that you’re committed to providing a safe, inclusive, and growth-oriented workplace environment that celebrates them for a job well done.